milvus-io/milvus/docs/design_docs/segcore/visitor.md

     4. `LogicalBinaryExpr` support and/or
     5. `LogicalUnaryExpr` support not

-Currently , under `${core/query/visitors}` directory, there are following visitors
+Currently, under `${core/query/visitors}` directory, there are following visitors:
-1. `ShowPlanNodeVisitor` print PlanNode in json
+1. `ShowPlanNodeVisitor` prints PlanNode in json
 2. `ShowExprVisitor` Expr -> json
 3. `Verify...Visitor` validate ...
 4. `ExtractInfo...Visitor` extract info from... ，including involved_fields and else